pvilje/games_public/README.md

 ## Running the games
 ### Option 1, just run it
-Just runnning the python files will start the games with some default settings.
+Just running the python files will start the games with some default settings.

 ### Option 2, import
 All games are class based should be possible to import.<br />